NZMSA/2023-Phase-1/README.md

 ## Key Tools

 Here is a list of all the key tools you will need for the programme, we recommend that you download these before starting Phase 1 so that you can:
-- get familiar with them and gain as much value from the Microsoft Learn modules in Phase 1, which require you to download or use some of them
+- Get familiar with them and gain as much value from the Microsoft Learn modules in Phase 1, which require you to download or use some of them.
-- be well prepared for Phase 2, where you will be actively using these tools.
+- Be well prepared for Phase 2, where you will be actively using these tools.

 ### Both Streams